-An eminent trade negotiator explains the raison d’etre of the global value chain approach to trade and its rise to prominence in the WTO
+The raison d’etre of the global value chain approach to trade and its rise to prominence in the World Trade Organization is discussed by Ambassador Faizel Ismail, South Africa’s Permanent Representative to the WTO

 LYNN FRIES, TRNN PRODUCER: Welcome back to The Real News Network.
 I’m Lynn Fries in Geneva.

 In part 1 of this report on global value chains, we looked into how in sector after sector, a handful of firms now dominate global production in the world economy.
 We also looked into what developing countries prioritized when negotiating the Doha Development Agenda.
 In this segment, we put the two threads together.

 Here to continue our conversation is Faizel Ismail.
 Ambassador Ismail served as South Africa’s Permanent Representative to the World Trade Organization from 2002 through the end of June this year.
 While at the WTO, he authored two books, Mainstreaming Development in the WTO and Reforming the World Trade Organization.
 He is currently writing a book on the history of South Africa’s trade policy, from apartheid rule to its new democracy.

 Ambassador Ismail joins us in Geneva.

 FAIZEL ISMAIL, SOUTH AFRICAN AMBASSADOR TO THE WTO (2002-2014): Welcome to you too.